Karscoding/Platformer/SDL2/docs/README-gdk.md

   *NOTE*: As of the June 2022 GDK, you cannot test user logins without a valid Title ID and MSAAppId.
 You will need to manually change the identifiers in the `MicrosoftGame.config` to your valid IDs from Partner Center if you wish to test this.
 * tests/testsprite2 - Standard SDL test program demonstrating sprite drawing functionality.

-If you set one of the test programs as a startup project, you can run it directly from Visual Studio.
+If you set one of the test programs as a startup project, you can update it directly from Visual Studio.

 Windows GDK Setup, Detailed Steps
 ---------------------